Lexington, Missouri: Founding

-Lexington, located on the bluffs of the Missouri River, was platted in 1822, near William Jack's Ferry, which had been established three years earlier on the south bank of the river.
+Lexington is located on the bluffs of the Missouri River.
+It was platted in 1822 near William Jack's Ferry, which had been established three years earlier on the south bank of the river.
 It was named in commemoration of the Battle of Lexington.
 The first ferry was established in 1819 by Lexington's founder, Gilead Rupe.
 In 1823, Lexington became the county seat of Lafayette County and grew rapidly.

 Growth as a trading center

 John Aull opened a mercantile store in 1822, and he was soon joined by his brothers James and Robert.
 The Aull Brothers firm soon had a frontier chain, also operating stores in Independence, Westport and Liberty.
 Other merchants came, as did farmers and planters who specialized in hemp, tobacco and cattle.

 With the emphasis on trade and agriculture, Lexington and Lafayette County also had one of the largest slave populations in the state.
 Many homes in town still have the old slave quarters behind them.

 Lexington was a bustling and prosperous city, the largest city west of St. Louis in the 1830s and 1840s.
 During that period, it was the major center for merchants and outfitters as trappers, traders, and emigrants prepared to travel westward on the Santa Fe Trail, California Trail, Oregon Trail, and the Mormon Trail to Utah.
 Goods sent west from Lexington were valued at $450,000 in 1843.
 Rope walks, slaughter houses, a foundry and a furniture factory were among other early Lexington industries.
 In the 1840s, Russell, Majors and Waddell, the largest trading firm in the West, established its headquarters on Main Street.
 In the 1850s, these three men had 3500 wagons carrying goods from Missouri to Sacramento, Denver, and other points, and in 1860, they would found the Pony Express.

 The steamboat trade on the river became a hugely profitable investment, and the wharf was a center of commerce.
+Productive coal mines, among the first in the state, were dug into the surrounding river bluffs to provide fuel for river steamers.
 In 1852, one of the worst steamboat accidents in Missouri history occurred at Lexington.
 The side-wheeler Saluda was carrying 250 Mormons en route to Salt Lake City when its boilers exploded, killing over 150 people.
 Many children orphaned by the blast were adopted by Lexingtonians.
-Productive coal mines, among the first in the state, were dug into the surrounding river bluffs to provide fuel for river steamers.
+In March 1856, the Arabia steamboat was stopped and searched by pro-slavery Border Ruffians near Lexington, who confiscated 100 rifles and 2 cannons en route to the slavery-free Kansas Territory from the abolitionist Massachusetts Aid Society.